 There have been other choice situations where I’ve seen this culture of “hojayega”, of “chill, don’t take things so seriously” and of this abhorrence for work.
-It is reflected in people downplaying how much they’ve prepped for internship interviews or job interviews (when you know, it’s literally for your job, the literal reason why many are going through 5 years of law school, but pshht ain’t nobody got time to put in work for this).
-It is seen during exams when even though people study hard, the incessant assertion is that people who never show up for class, who never study for or give their exams, or actually show much effort, are actually really smart you know (a privilege, strangely, which I’ve only seen reserved for men).
+It is reflected in people downplaying how much they’ve prepped for internship interviews or job interviews (when you know, it’s literally for your job, the literal reason why we’re going through 5 years of law school, but pshht ain’t nobody got time to put in work for this).
+It is seen during exams when even though people study hard, the incessant assertion is that certain people who never show up for class, never study for or give their exams or actually show actual effort at anything, are actually really smart you know (a privilege, strangely, which I’ve only seen reserved for men).
 It is also seen when talking about (read: glorifying) those who win Nego competitions after having just read the problem on the flight on the way there.
-Or, speakers on moot teams getting better speaker scores just because they gave way more practice rounds than their teammates (no shit?
+Or, speakers on moot teams getting better speaker scores just because they gave way more practice rounds than their teammates (um, no shit?
 Someone clearly wasn’t paying attention during causation in Legal Methods).

 While the intention of the retelling of these stories across batches might be to assuage worried juniors that they too can do really well at law school and it’s not all scary, their repetition and the manner of their retelling ends up producing the effect of downplaying – first, the need for hard work, and second, the hard work itself.
 First years, especially those who work weeks and weeks on their History projects, or spend hours and hours poring over Economics (subjects which are genuinely hard and where the effort to result ratio is often proportionate) often end up directly or indirectly being vilified or made fun of, and made to feel stupid for the work they put in.

 This trend also largely seems to be more prevalent amongst the men on this campus – leading to either work not being put in by men, or a pretence of work not being put in – to be a chill guy.
-In instances of odd forms of toxic masculinity, I’ve personally seen boys intensely make fun of their batchmate who read all the History readings, and then didn’t score too highly in the midterms (that boy didn’t read much after that for the endterms).
-I’ve seen men confiding in their female batchmates about how they’re scared for an interview and have been preparing really hard for the same, but act like they haven’t done anything when another guy joins the conversation.
-Many men also escape to the confines of the library so that their fellow MHOR residents don’t see them studying or working in advance of a deadline, or pretend that they’re last minute people and haven’t already completed their projects.
-In the funniest example yet, I once saw some men actively trying to prevent a batchmate from working, because he was becoming too legit.
+In an instance of odd forms of toxic masculinity, I’ve personally seen boys intensely make fun of their batchmate who read all the History readings, and then didn’t score too highly in the midterms (that boy didn’t read much after that for the endterms).
+I’ve seen men confiding in their female batchmates about how they’re scared for an interview and have been prepping really hard for the same, but act like they haven’t done anything when another guy joins the conversation.
+Or – guys escaping to the confines of the library so that their fellow MHOR residents don’t see them studying or working in advance of a deadline; pretending that they’re last minute people and haven’t already completed their projects; and the funniest yet, guys actively trying to prevent a batchmate from working, because he’s becoming too legit now.
 Seems like this defence mechanism from school has carried on.